<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=58103&amp;fmt=gif">

 The partner and Red Hat kept the work moving by forcing clarity fast, then backing every decision with technical proof.

-- Bridge the commercial path alongside the technical path: Shadow-Soft joined POC, budget, and discounting calls and carried continuity.
+5. Bridge the commercial path alongside the technical path: Shadow-Soft joined POC and budgeting calls and carried continuity through close.

 The Roadblocks